 There are lots of other types of fish that will eat snails.
 I simply do not like going that route because you have to introduce a new fish to your aquarium that you may not want in there.

 Many Macrobrachium shrimp species are eating snails too.
-Some species of Macrobrachium shrimp (for example, Macrobrachium Lanchesteri) can be so aggressive that it is not advisable to keep them even with small (slow) fish.
+Some species of Macrobrachium shrimp (for example, Machrobrachium Lanchesteri (Whisker shrimp)) can be so aggressive that it is not advisable to keep them even with small (slow) fish.
 Obviously, they are not compatible with dwarf shrimp as well.

 Note: I have not kept them myself but some aquarists say that they can devour even snail eggs.